 You can take a refreshing dip in the pool of Holiday Villa Pantai Indah.
 Its stylish rooms are so inviting—you wouldn’t want to leave!

-Another option is the Grand Lagoi Village.
+Another option is the Grand Lagoi Hotel by Nirwana Gardens.
 Aside from its easy access to Lagoi Beach and panoramic views of the sea, it comes with an adorable Kids’ Club that tots will surely enjoy.
 From here, you can easily travel to Plaza Lagoi, which comes with a contemporary design and splashes of local architecture.
 Grab a bite or a drink, go shopping, change currencies, or get a rejuvenating treatment in one of the spas.

 Club Med Bintan Island offers a holistic wellness holiday that only you can dream of.
 It’s here where you can indulge in water sports and fun activities with your family and friends.
 Be sure to catch their entertaining evening programs—they’re one-of-a-kind and unforgettable!

 Meanwhile, Nirwana Gardens’ bespoke villas are an ideal place to recharge.
-Grab a hearty meal and a glass of bubbly at The Kelong Seafood Restaurant and Calypso Bar or visit the animals in its mini zoo.
+Grab a hearty meal and a glass of bubbly at The Kelong Seafood Restaurant and Calypso Bar.

 There’s a whole ton of places to discover in Bintan Resorts—all you need is to plan creatively, and have plenty of energy to see as much as you can.